staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 #### Variant B: Find a PHPStan false-negative error

-In this case we want to find the regression commit in which PHPStan started to no longer report a expected error message.
+In this case we want to find the regression commit in which PHPStan started to no longer report an expected error message.

 Create a file `test.sh` in the phpstan-src root dir:
 ```